UMKC-Law/Vacant2Vibrant/Abandoned Housing Interested Organizations and Initiatives.md

   * Interested in: creating or showing the value of green space in the context of vacant lots, for multiple uses.
 This could be a map showing connectivity of green spaces.
 She indicated that users would be The Heartland Conservancy, Parks Department, and neighborhoods.
 *	Green Impact Zone
   * Works with Blue Hills Community Services, Ivanhoe Neighborhood Council, Habitat for Humanity of Kansas City, Neighborhood Housing Services
+  * MARC
 *	Local Initiative Support Corporation (LISC)
 *	Land Clearance for Redevelopment Authority (LCRA)
 *	Additional Data points:
   *	Water Services
+   * Information on whether structure is vacant
+   * Privacy issues
   *	Jackson County Property Tax Assessor
+   * Property taxes (element for legally vacant)
+   * Legal Description
+   * Owners
-  *	KC Open Data (dangerous buildings, nuisance, etc.)
+  *	KC Open Data
+   * Dangerous building score
+   * Properties registered as vacant
+   * Nuisance violations
+   * Registered rental properties